Shivamkanse2104/Infosys-milestone/README.md

 for PPT the outputs of dataset and streamlit app, sematic map need to be added.
 Should i share the screenshots of the app,semantic map or will you run the code and do it by yourself. this was sent by jahnavi once check and change ppt

+share the screenshots i will make the changes